- Written by: Tom Stapleton

 What causes these mutations and why is it important to study:

-While there still isn't a definitive cause to what initiates theses mutations, research has found that there is a high proportion of albino redwoods in areas of high UV light exposure and increased human activity.
+While there still isn't a definitive cause to what initiates these mutations, research has found that there is a high proportion of albino redwoods in areas of high UV light exposure and increased human activity.
 Ongoing research hopes to shed light on these questions which may give us a better understanding of the overall health of the redwood forest and trees growing in our urban environments.

 Why study these trees?
-Albino redwoods give us a rare glimpse to visually understand inter-workings of redwood buds & meristems.
+Albino redwoods give us a rare glimpse to visually understand the inter-workings of redwood buds & meristems.
 These trees have also presented clues to understanding redwood morphology by the unique mutations they make.
 By learning the distribution of these rare trees we can better interpret where they're most likely to occur.
 On this site, you will see the many different varieties of albino redwoods and the forms they come in.
 Ranging from the Mottled albino redwood where only 2 are known to exist in the world to the more common white albino redwood where a modest 200 have been documented.

 How many albino redwoods are there?

 Where can I see one?

-Most albino redwood locations remain secret in order to protect these rare trees.
-Unfortunately a few albino redwoods in recent years have been cut down by souvenir hunters & profiteers who think they can make money selling these unique trees.
-With that said, some of the best places to see albino redwoods is Muir Woods National Monument in the southern part of the range and Humboldt Redwoods State Park in the north.
-The albino redwoods in Muir Woods can be seen on main trail about a half mile north of the visitors center, while the ones in Humboldt Redwoods can be seen near Founders Grove.
+Most albino redwood locations remain secret to protect these rare trees.
+Unfortunately, a few albino redwoods in recent years have been cut down by souvenir hunters & profiteers who think they can make money selling these unique trees.
+With that said, some of the best places to see albino redwoods are within Muir Woods National Monument located in the southern part of the range and Humboldt Redwoods State Park in the north.
+The albino redwoods in Muir Woods can be seen on the main trail about a half-mile north of the visitors center, while the ones in Humboldt Redwoods can be seen near Founders Grove.
 If you need specific directions, please ask a park docent for help.